-If there is a 'tie-breaker' between oversubscribed pupils, the school will follow a fair, clear and effective procedure by allocating the place to the pupil who lives closest to school.
+If there is a 'tie-breaker' between oversubscribed pupils, the school will allocate the place to the pupil who lives closest to school.

 Distance will be measured from the front door of the child's home address to the main entrance of the school using the Local Authority's Geographic Information System.
 Those living closer to the school receive the higher priority.
-If the distance between two or more children's houses and the school is the same, the allocation of the place will be made by the drawing of lots.
+If the distance between two or more children's houses and the school is the same, the allocation of the place will be made by the drawing of lots and independently verified.